trustedanalytics/space-shuttle-demo/README.md

 ## Deploying application to TAP

-1. Create required services (of does not exist already). **Please, note** that the created services have to be called exactly like the ones listed below.
+1. Create required service instances (if they do not exist already).
+Application will connect to these service instances using Spring Cloud Connectors.
+Note: If you use the recommended names of the required service instances they will be bound automatically with the application when it is pushed to Cloud Foundry.
+Otherwise, service instances names will need to be adjusted in `manifest.yml` file or removed from `manifest.yml` and bound manually after application is pushed to Cloud Foundry.
-    1. Instance of InfluxDB called `space-shuttle-db`
+    1. Instance of InfluxDB (recommended name: `space-shuttle-db`)
-    1. Instance of Zookeeper called `zookeeper`
+    1. Instance of Zookeeper (recommended name: `zookeeper`)
-    1. Instance of Gateway called `space-shuttle-gateway`
+    1. Instance of Gateway called (recommended name: `space-shuttle-gateway`)
-    1. Instance of Scoring Engine called `space-shuttle-scoring-engine` (created in [Scoring Engine](#scoring-engine) paragraph)
+    1. Instance of Scoring Engine with recommended name: `space-shuttle-scoring-engine` (created in [Scoring Engine](#scoring-engine) paragraph)

 1. Create Java package:
   ```
   mvn package
   ```
-1. Edit the auto-generated manifest.yml, if necessary (e.g. to change the application host/name)
+1. (Optional) Edit the auto-generated `manifest.yml`.
+If you created service instances with different names than recommended, adjust names of service instances in `services` section to match those that you've created.
+You can also remove `services` section and bind them manually later.
+You may also want to change the application host/name.
 1. Push application to the platform using command:
   ```
   cf push
   ```
+1. (Optional) If you removed `services` section from `manifest.yml` application will not be started yet.
+Bind required service instances (`cf bind-service`) to the application and restage (`cf restage`) the application.
 1. The application is up and running

 ## Sending data to Kafka